Modern Slavery Policy

 5.2 Red Letter Days:

-- 5.2.1 has in place a Code of Conduct and whistleblowing policy which obliges employees and contractors to report illegal or unethical behaviour;
+- 5.2.1 has in place a Code of Conduct and whistleblowing policy which enables employees and contractors to report illegal or unethical behaviour without fear of reprisal;

-- 5.2.2 has adopted a straightforward Anti-Modern Slavery Policy (the "Policy"), which is primarily focused on obliging employees and contractors to report Modern Slavery, ensuring that all existing and newly inducted employees and contractors are made aware of the signs of Modern Slavery and what to do if it is detected in Red Letter Days business or supply chain.
+- 5.2.2 has adopted a straightforward Anti-Modern Slavery Policy, which is primarily focused on obliging employees and contractors to report Modern Slavery and what to do if it is detected in Red Letter Days business or supply chain.
 Red Letter Days will keep this policy under review and update it periodically in line with UK Home Office guidance;

 - 5.2.3 will ensure that responsibility for continuing compliance with the Policy rests with a senior employee of Red Letter Days;